donnatopia/algorithms-practice/toy-problems/19. Compose Pipe/composePipe.md

 ### Strategy / Pseudocode
 - Strategy:
-  - return a function that accepts a parameter
+  - return a function that accepts a parameter (higher-order function)
     - define the result
     - iterate through all the functions from (pipe: L => R) (compose: R => L)
       - set the result to equal the running the value through the function
     - return the final result

+- use reduce and reduceRight function

 ## <a href='./composePipe.test.js'>About the Tests</a>